Home

 • SPA (Single Photon Absorptiometry) measures the density of the bones in your wrist

-Many people get confused by so many choices.
 Often companies will come to Senior Centers or Health Fairs and offer one or more of the texts listed above.
-Before you sign up condsider:
+Before you sign up consider the following:

 1. Dxa, or dexa scan is the most complete bone density test.
 It measures both the spine and the hip, the two areas at serious risk for fracture.
 Because the dexa scan is one of the most common and accurate screenings, I have provides some pages describing it and explaining the results.
 Click onbone density test